hpyproject/hpy/docs/index.rst

 There are several advantages to write your C extension in HPy:

-  - **Speed**: it runs much faster on PyPy, GraalPython, and at native speed on CPython
+  - **Speed**: it runs much faster on PyPy, GraalPy, and at native speed on CPython

   - **Deployment**: it is possible to compile a single binary which runs unmodified on all supported Python implementations and versions -- think "stable ABI" on steroids